May Term 2023 Catalog

 - An Academy faculty member will contact the mentor to confirm the internship arrangements, follow the progress of the student at work, and to get information for evaluating the student’s performance.
 For communication purposes, students should plan to maintain an e-mail contact with their Academy faculty member during the May Term internship.
 It is expected that students will file a daily journal with the faculty supervisor by e-mail giving their hours of work, a description of the work accomplished that day, and reflections about their work experience.
 The faculty member may also ask for phone numbers (e.g. student’s cell number) for contact purposes.

-- The May Term Internship Application, the May Term Internship Program Release form, and the Health Information & Delegation of Consent for Treatment form, signed by both the student and the parent, and the one- to two-page Proposal should be submitted to Mrs. Candace Manship in the Office of Academic Affairs in WA 170 by March 17, 2023.
-Faculty supervisors will review the proposals and final decisions will be made by March 31, 2023.
-No proposals will be accepted after March 17, 2023.
+- The May Term Internship Application, the May Term Internship Program Release form, and the Health Information & Delegation of Consent for Treatment form, signed by both the student and the parent, and the one-page Proposal should be submitted to Ms. Candace Manship in the Office of Academic Affairs in WA 170 (or in her mailbox) by April 4, 2025.
+Faculty supervisors will review the proposals and final decisions will be made by April 11, 2025.
+No proposals will be accepted after April 4, 2025.
 If you have any additional questions, please see Dr. Joel Olufowote in WA 172.